marbl/SALSA/README.md

 ### Restriction Enzyme input

 Hi-C experiments can use different restriction enzymes.
 We use the enzyme frequency in contigs to normalize the Hi-C interaction frequency.
 You will need to specify the restriction site for the enzyme which  was used for Hi-C experiment while running SALSA in `-e` option.
 If multiple enzymes were used, they can specified by separating with comma without space, like `-e GATC,AAGCTT`.
 Note that you need to specify the actual sequence of the cutting site for a restriction enzyme and not the enzyme name.
 For example, if you use `MboI` in the Hi-C protocol ,then you would specify it as `-e GATC`.
-You can also specify DNASE as an enzyme.
+You can also specify DNASE as an enzyme if you use an enzyme-free prep, e.g. Omin-C, as -e DNASE.

 ### 1) I have contig sequences and the alignment bam file